yesod30/Unnamed-Stats-Viewer/README.md

     - XP is base XP plus premium account modifier, since Wargaming API doesn't give a way to get the true base XP.
   - Team stats are **weighted** averages on the number of battles.
 This means that the more battles a player has, the more influence it will have over the average.
 This is to minimize the effects of outliers having a really low number of games.
 - Customization of the various color treshold for the different stats.
+- Ability to open the wows-numbers page of a player by clicking on his name.
 - Automatically detect Updates.
 Automatic update coming soon (TM).

 ## Features to be implemented